SignDiff: Diffusion Model for American Sign Language Production: EXPERIMENTS

 \subsection{Experimental Setup}

 As mentioned above, our training is conducted on datasets such as How2Sign and PHOENIX-14T, and we also evaluate our models separately on the same datasets.
 The How2Sign training dataset consists of 31,048 video segments, with 1,739 segments in the development set and 2,343 segments in the test set.
 In our preprocessing stage, we first discard text segments that do not have corresponding videos and then batch-separate them into frames.
 Further processing is applied for different models.
-The skeletal data is converted into h5 files, followed by filtering out erroneous data and ultimately transforming them into 3D representations saved in TXT files \cite{saunders2020progressive}.
-Then, the data in the TXT file is processed again and synthesized into a specific format.
+The skeletal data is converted into h5 files, followed by filtering out erroneous data (we read the relevant data and delete the unqualified data such as NaN, 0, or replace it with the average median of the data.
+Then, we condensed the data to about 1/5 of the original).
+In the end, we obtain 3D skeleton data in the same format as the base model \cite{saunders2020progressive} to train and test our Text2Pose module's methods.
 Thousands of files are processed and optimized before being read into the final result.

 After preprocessing, the How2Sign dataset contains 31,047, 1,739, and 2,343 segments respectively.
 Due to computational limitations and cost considerations, as well as ensuring fair evaluations, we train our models on approximately 8,000 segments from the How2Sign train set.
-As the first baseline in ASLP, although it is unnecessary to compare our work with previous ones, we also conducted tests using our method on previous mainstream datasets: 1) For experiments that need to be compared to previous work, we run their PHOENIX-14T dataset, such as the back-translation evaluation in the case of Germanic languages.
+As a simple baseline in ASLP, although it is unnecessary to compare our work with previous ones, we also conducted tests using our method on previous mainstream datasets: 1) For experiments that need to be compared to previous work, we run their PHOENIX-14T dataset, such as the back-translation evaluation in the case of Germanic languages.
 2) For experiments that do not need to be compared to previous work, we train and test on How2Sign, such as the ablation experiments, multiple evaluations of \ourmethodName{}, and Qualitative Evaluation.
 The training/test data for other models will be mentioned in the Experimental section.

-Our translation model utilizes the video-level ASL translation model developed by Tarrés \etal \cite{slt-how2sign-wicv2023}, making them the pioneers in creating a video-level ASL translation model.
-However, due to their model's lower performance than previous mature German sign language translation \cite{camgoz2020sign}, it fails to fully showcase the accuracy of our model.
-Thus, we hope that future researchers can further explore and expand in \acf{aslt}.